 Class Boys Girls (Amount in Rupees)

-9 th & 10 th 300/- p.a. & 600/- p.a.
+9 th & 10 th 300/- p.a. &300/- p.a.

 +1 & +2 800/- p.a. & 800/-p.a.

-College/University i) Day Scholar : 1200/- p.a. and 1, 200/- p.a. ii) Hostelers : 2400/- p.a. & 1,200/- p.a.
+College/University i) Day Scholar : 1200/- p.a. and 1,200/- p.a. ii) Hostellers : 2400/- p.a. & 2,400/- p.a.

-Free Text Book Scheme.-Under this scheme, the text books are being provided to the students of 6th to 10 classes who belongs to SC/ST/OBC and IRDP categories studying in Govt.
+Free Text Book Scheme.- Under this scheme, the text books are being provided to the students of 6th to 10 classes who belongs to SC/ST/OBC and IRDP categories studying in Govt.
 Schools in H.P.
 Free text books are being provided to class 9th and 10th students by the Secondary Education Department.
 The expenditure for free text books will be met out from the budget of material and supply of SC and ST Component Plan.

-NME-ICT.-Centrally sponsored scheme called 'National Mission on Education through ICT (NME-ICT) under the Ministry of Human Resource Development has been approved by GOI which will be started in all the Govt.
+NME-ICT.-Centrally sponsored scheme called "National Mission on Education through ICT (NME-ICT) under the Ministry of Human Resource Development has been approved by GOI which will be started in all the Govt.
 Colleges of the State to provide access to educational content and connectivity with national pool.
-The purpose of this scheme is to provide high quality personalized and interactive knowledge modules over the internet/intranet for all the learners in Higher Education Institutions in any time any where mode.
+The purpose of this scheme is to provide high quality personalized and interactive knowledge modules over the internet/intranet for all the learners in Higher Education Institutions in any time anywhere mode.
 At present 75% of the cost of providing connectivity is borne by Central Govt. and rest 25% is being provided by the concerned colleges covered under this project.
-This scheme will be continued in the 12th Five Year Plan.